unboxed/unboxed.co/source/blog/2014-11-18-what-s-there-to-know-about-outsourcing.html.markdown

 ---
 date: "2014-11-18 12:03:00 UTC"
 published: true
-title: "What is there to know about outsourcing?"
+title: "Event: What is there to know about outsourcing?"
 author: "Richard Stobart"

 ---